 Not only that, the built-in ‘high-tech’ filtration system offers biological, mechanical, and chemical filtration to ensure that it can go months at a stretch, staying clear and healthy for your fishes, before needing maintenance from your end.

 Well, this one is not really a fish tank, but an all-in-one ‘system’ that turns any ordinary 20 gallon aquarium into a self-sustaining, recycle-friendly, maintenance-free beast!
-This is by far the most spacious option of the lot and you can keep a lot of fishes into it.
+This is by far the most spacious option of the lot and you can keep a lot of fishes in it.
 Actually, the more fishes you keep in it, the more waste they produce, which in turn produces more food for the plants on top of the tank.
 So, it’s a perfect win-win situation for both your fishes and the plants on top of the tank.

 Which Self-Cleaning Fish Tank Is the Best?